8bittitan/screamo-stack/README.md

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

 This will also auto format per commit through a husky commit hook!

+### Storybook

+We use [Storybook](https://storybook.js.org/) for component previewing.
+To get started, just run `npm run storybook` to start Storybook in local.

+We also use the [a11y addon](https://storybook.js.org/addons/@storybook/addon-a11y/) for making sure that our components are accessible.